 Conflict and poverty force millions of people to leave their countries and seek a better life elsewhere.
 Many of them get separated from their loved ones in the process, but an organization is helping them reconnect.

-Forty seven year-old Abdi [name changed to protect identity] escaped from Somaliain 2008 after war broke out and he was threatened with abduction by the country's militia.
+Forty-seven-year-old Abdi [name changed to protect identity] escaped from Somaliain 2008 after war broke out and he was threatened with abduction by the country's militia.
 The Somali, who was working for a Kenya-based trading company at the time, fled to the world's largest refugee camp, in Dadaab, Kenya, and was later moved to the northwestern city of Kakuma.

 He and his family of 24 members, including his father, brothers and cousins, had all fled Somalia to escape the war and were separated from each other in the process.
-Abdi tried to locate his family, in vain, and he was naturally sceptical when a volunteer from "REFUNITE” suggested he use the family tracing platform to look for his loved ones.
+Abdi tried to locate his family, in vain, and he was naturally skeptical when a volunteer from "REFUNITE” suggested he use the family tracing platform to look for his loved ones.

 "My friend, I have already tried this through another family tracing agency and you are a new NGO.
 You cannot reunite my family,” the Somali recalled telling to the REFUNITE's volunteer.